agfournier/agfournier.github.io/_posts/2026-06-11-The_Quivering_of_the_Reed-Montevideo-Imitacion-a-la-vida.md

 layout: post
 ---

-<a href="http://www.abelardogfournier.org/works/quivering">La vibración de los juncos</a> (2019) is now on view as part of <a href="https://ccemontevideo.aecid.es/-/imitación-a-la-vida">Imitación a la vida</a>, a group exhibition curated by <a href="https://www.instagram.com/mario.gutierrez.cru/">Mario Gutiérrez Cru</a> at the Centro Cultural de España in Montevideo and organised in collaboration with PROYECTOR.
+<a href="http://www.abelardogfournier.org/works/quivering">The Quivering of the Reed</a> (2019) is now on view as part of <a href="https://ccemontevideo.aecid.es/-/imitación-a-la-vida">Imitación a la vida</a>, a group exhibition curated by <a href="https://www.instagram.com/mario.gutierrez.cru/">Mario Gutiérrez Cru</a> at the Centro Cultural de España in Montevideo and organised in collaboration with PROYECTOR.
 Plataforma de Imagen en Movimiento.

 Bringing together works by Juan Carlos Bracho, Abelardo Gil-Fournier, Lois Patiño, Eugenio Ampudia, Enar de Dios Rodríguez and Bárbara Fluxá, the exhibition explores the unstable boundaries between nature and its representation: between living environments and the images, technologies and gestures through which we attempt to register, reproduce or recreate them.